Florida State Road 865

-State Road 865 (SR 865) and County Road 865 (CR 865) are a series of roads serving Lee County, Florida.
-Originally a continuous state road extending from Bonita Springs to Tice by way of Fort Myers Beach and Fort Myers, SR 865 now consists of two segments connected by a part of CR 865, which also extends to the north and south of the state segments.
+State Road 865 (SR 865) and County Road 865 (CR 865) are a series of roads serving Lee County, Florida, extending from Bonita Springs to Tice by way of Fort Myers Beach and Fort Myers.
+SR 865 currently consists of two segments connected by a part of CR 865, which also extends to the north and south of the state segments.
 Both the state and county controlled segments of the route combined stretch a distance of over 40 mi, making it the longest designation in Lee County.

-Until the 1980s, State Road 865 signs were posted along a much longer highway.
-In the mid 1970s, FDOT designated three large sections of then-SR 865 as secondary routes, which started a process in which these designated sections would be converted to county control.
+State Road 865 previously existed along a much longer highway.
+The middle section of CR 865 and the southern segment of CR 865 west of Interstate 75 were previously part of SR 865.
+The northern segment of CR 865 in Fort Myers and Tice was previously part of State Road 80B (SR 80B).
+In the late 1970s, FDOT started a process in which these sections would be converted to county control.
 This was part of a series of transformations that particularly affected Southwest Florida.